Xxsource98/SourceBase/README.md

 # About
-Easy to Use and Efficient Trainer Menu Base for Grand Theft Auto V.
+Easy to use and efficient trainer menu base for Grand Theft Auto V.
 ![image](https://user-images.githubusercontent.com/36642285/103153771-316e2a00-4793-11eb-8450-5c98af361ad6.png)

 # Building a Project
-For Build Project you have to install [CMake Binaries](https://cmake.org/download/) to Your System.
+For build project You have to install [CMake Binaries](https://cmake.org/download/) to Your system.
 Create a Folder and Open terminal in that, then use this commands:
 ```
     git clone https://github.com/Xxsource98/SourceBase.git